annezj/annezj.github.io/_drafts/2018-01-07-Modelling-customer-churn-part-2.md

 fit.rf <- train(Churn~., data=train_data, method="rf", metric=metric, preProc=preProc, trControl=control)

 ```
 Compare performance on the test set using ROC area under the curve.
 To get full predictive power from the classifier it's important to get the probability from the predictions, and not just use the raw results which will predict a binary response based on probabilities above or below 0.5.
+The pROC library also gives an estimate of the 95% confidence interval
+on the ROC using bootrap resampling.

 ```
 library(pROC)